pivotal/docs-tap/cli-plugins/apps/usage-and-examples.md

     Where:

-     + `pet-clinic` is the name of the workload you would like details from
+     + `pet-clinic` is the name of the workload you would like details from.

 2. See the running workload
 When the workload has been created, `tanzu apps workload get` will include the URL for the running workload.